Q: Is breakfast included?

 Q: Which cabins DO NOT have full kitchens?

-Piney Cabin, Garden Cottage, Orchard Cabin, Juniper Cabin and Willow Cabin include a fridge, microwave, coffee maker, coffee and coffee condiments.
+Piney Cabin, Garden Cottage, Orchard Cabin, Juniper Cabin, Willow Cabin, Yellow Rose Suite and Morning Glory Room include a fridge, microwave, coffee maker, coffee and coffee condiments.

 Q: Are the cabins or rooms air conditioned?